J-tt/biophilicsolutions/README.md

 # Biophilic Solutions

+This is a plain website very much under construction, made haphazardly for a friend.

 This is the open source website for https://biophilic.solutions.

 Code is licensed under MIT, content (displayed text, any mention of biophilic solutions) is copyright.